Bid Shopping: Rebranding and Collapse

 In September 2010, Sit Up launched dibbing.com, an online-exclusive auction site.

 On 1 August 2011, Sit-Up announced that it would rename itself as Bid Shopping, with its main portfolio of brands rebranding as Bid, Price Drop and Speed Auction.
 The dibbing.com website was rebranded as pricedropper.co.uk.

 Since January 2012, there have been 33 ASA rulings against Sit-Up Ltd. The two main types of problem have been misleading pricing claims and misleading product descriptions.
 On 21 May 2013, it was announced that the Advertising Standards Authority (ASA) had referred Sit-Up Limited to Ofcom for consideration of statutory sanctions following repeated breaches of the UK Code of Broadcast Advertising.
 Ofcom has confirmed that it has accepted the referral.

 In December 2013, the struggling Bid Shopping group was taken over by former Corporate Restructuring Lawyer Bryan Green; the channel posted pre-tax losses of £7.4m in 2011 and a 10% fall in sales.
 In February 2014, it was revealed Bid Shopping had debts of £68m and was looking to enter a voluntary agreement with its creditors to keep the company going.

 On 10 March 2014, Bid was rebranded as 'Shop at Bid' and took on a more traditional shopping channel look with the premium rate number replaced with a number costing 20p per minute, it also appears the channel is no longer having auctions and has gone for a traditional sell and buy format.
 On 17 April 2014, Bid Shopping was put into administration; Shop at Bid and its sister channel Price Drop were closed down with immediate effect with around 200 jobs being lost.

 Failed relaunch

-On 18 February 2015, Grant Miller, through the company Bid Shopping Limited, acquired the intellectual property, patents, brands and domains of Sit-Up, which resulted in Sit-Up emerging from administration.
-The company is now working on re-launching the channel via online and selected TV broadcasting in the near future.
+On 18 February 2015, Grant Miller, through the company Bid Shopping Limited, acquired the intellectual property, patents, brands, and domains of Sit-Up, which resulted in Sit-Up emerging from administration.
+Shortly afterward, the company relaunched the Screenshop and Bid TV website with the intention of both brands returning online and through television screens in 2016.
+However, nothing came forward with these plans, and the sites soon went offline.

-Bid TV announced via Twitter it will relaunch as an online channel on 4 January 2016 first, then to relaunch on TV during later in the year but due to technical difficulties, they had to delay it again for the 3rd time.
-The Twitter page has since been left inactive after the tweet, The email for sit-up no longer exists.
+The Screenshop website returned in 2024 with new plans to relaunch the brand as an online service.
+However, like the attempted relaunch from 2015, nothing has come forward with these plans.